m3o/services/blog/web/content/_posts/2020-05-04-introducing-micro-server.md

 <br>
 # Introducing Micro Server

 In 2016, `go-micro`, a Go microservices framework was announced.
-Today we introduce `micro server`, which builds on top of `go-micro`, and enables you to run and manage microservices at ease, both locally and across different environments.
+Today we introduce `micro server`, which builds on top of `go-micro`, and enables you to run and manage microservices with ease, both locally and across different environments.
 Wether you are running `micro server` locally with zero dependencies (using memory or files), or on k8s, databases and other third party tools, `micro server` and the micro cli should provide a straightforward and uniform experience.

-For those who prefer action to words, the [getting started guide](TODO LINK TO GETTING STARTED)! can give a taste of what the `micro server` is about.
+For those who prefer action to words, the [getting started guide](https://micro.mu/docs/getting-started.html)! can give a taste of what the `micro server` is about.

 ## Bottling 7 years of research